kyma-project/kyma/docs/getting-started/12-bind-redis-service-to-function.md

      }'
    ```

-4. When you call the `https://$FUNCTION_DOMAIN` URL again, the system should return a similar response:
+4. When you call the `https://$FUNCTION_DOMAIN` URL again, the system returns a response similar to this one:

    ```bash
    HTTP/2 200